Electrical work training permit holders

 Electrical work training permits are issued to allow licence applicants to complete additional training with a registered Training Organisation (RTO) to obtain their electrical work licence.

 Once you have completed your training your RTO will send your completion statement (Form 39) to the Electrical Safety Office (ESO).
 You cannot submit this form.
 It must come from your RTO directly.

-You will then apply for an electrical licence using the Form 31 - Application for electrical work licence – permit holder(PDF, 279.21 KB).
+To apply for your electrical work licence you need to submit a Form 31 - Application for electrical work licence – permit holder(PDF, 147.1 KB) .
+An application fee applies.

-Incomplete or incorrect applications may be considered withdrawn.
-Some of your application fee will be retained to offset administrative costs.
+You must submit a full and complete application.
+Incomplete or incorrect applications may result in delays in obtaining your licence or may be considered withdrawn.
+Some of your application fee may be retained to offset administrative costs.

 - Last updated

 Whether you are a homeowner or a tradie, there is one simple thing you can do to make it safer before you go up into the ceiling space – turn off all the main power switches at the switchboard.